 eGFX Breakaway Box 550

-The Sonnet eGFX Breakaway Box 550 can be found for around $280 and supports cards requiring 375W of power (equivalent to 600W recommended system power).
+The Sonnet eGFX Breakaway Box 550 supports cards requiring 375W of power (equivalent to 600W recommended system power).
 This model supports nearly every compatible GPU card.
 Exceptions are the AMD Radeon RX Vega 64, Vega Frontier Edition, WX 9100, and overclocked NVIDIA cards with high peak power requirements.

 eGFX Breakaway Box 650

-The Sonnet eGFX Breakaway Box 650 is a bit more expensive at around $366.
-However, it supports more power hungry cards requiring 375W of continuous power plus an additional 100W peak power (equivalent to 750W recommended system power).
+The Sonnet eGFX Breakaway Box 650 supports more power hungry cards requiring 375W of continuous power plus an additional 100W peak power (equivalent to 750W recommended system power).
 This model is AMD approved for the air-cooled editions of the AMD Radeon RX Vega 64, Vega Frontier Edition, and Radeon Pro WX 9100.
 It also supports overclocked NVIDIA cards with high peak power requirements.

 Compatible GPU Cards

 Check the Sonnet eGFX Breakaway Box GPU Compatibility list for a full list of GPU cards.
+It’s a long list and breaks down both AMD and Nvidia GPU’s by the specific brands of the card.
 Be sure to check the OS compatibility.
-Most of the AMD Radeon GPU cards are compatible with macOS (High Sierra 10.13.6 and higher) but Nvidia cards are not.
+The AMD Radeon GPU cards are compatible with macOS (High Sierra 10.13.6 and higher) but Nvidia cards are not.
 Both AMD and Nvidia cards are compatible with Windows.

 The eGFX Breakaway Box does support 120mm x 1, single-fan radiators.
 This enables higher overclocking.
 The supplied system fan can simply be replaced with the radiator/fan assembly.